Who is the Ideal Candidate for Outpatient?

 A qualified addiction specialist trained in the various therapies leads each session.
 All of our therapists are caring and compassionate professionals, who strive to build trust and never pass judgment.
 We stress that there is no shame in seeking help for an addiction.

 - Short and long-term care

 Individual Outpatient Drug Addiction Treatment

-For some patients, their need is best met by outpatient consultation, medication where required, and learning new life skills available from Crossroads Recovery Centers.
+For some patients, their need is best met by outpatient consultation, medication where required, and learning new life skills available from Trinity Behavioral Health.
 For others, intensive treatment is most appropriate.
 To find out what is the best approach, a personal diagnosis of each individual’s condition and concerns is the true first step.